Skip to content

 How can I learn more about Waitangi Day and the Treaty Grounds?

-Waitangi evokes a wonderful sense of peace and tranquillity, far removed from the fierce and intense Maori battles of long ago.
+Waitangi evokes a wonderful sense of peace and tranquillity, far removed from the fierce and intense battles between Māori and European settlers of long ago.
 Evidence of these can be seen in the picturesque village of Russell where musket ball holes are still visible on the old weatherboarded walls of New Zealand’s oldest church, Christ Church (built 1835-6).

 The views here are simply spectacular and worthy of as much time as you can spare.
-This is now a place of great peace and has a real connection with Maori and so, to experience Waitangi in all its glory, we recommend that you join a guided tour of the historic Treaty House with its delightful heritage gardens and the beautifully carved Maori Meeting House, Te Whare Runanga.
+This is now a place of great peace and has a real connection with the Māori and so, to experience Waitangi in all its glory, we recommend joining a guided tour of the historic Treaty House with its delightful heritage gardens and the beautifully carved Māori Meeting House, Te Whare Runanga.

-To read more about the historic Waitangi area of New Zealand’s North Island – and why you should visit this fascinating place where Maori and western cultures meet we highlighted some of our favourite points of reference online:
+To read more about the historic Waitangi area of New Zealand’s North Island – and why you should visit this fascinating place where Māori and western cultures meet, take a look at the below article: